roytseng-tw/Detectron.pytorch/README.md

 # A Pytorch Implementation of Mask R-CNN
 This repository is built on [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
 Million thanks to Jianwei Yang and Jiasen Lu's awesome work.

-**Still under construction!!**
-- bbox + mask training is working, but not sure about the accuracy.
+- (bbox + mask) and (bbox + mask + keypoint) training is done.
-- For now, the gt roi mask is cropped using **rounded** bbox coord.
-Maybe it's better to do something like roi-align ?
+- Use `mask_trainval_net.py` to train on bbox and mask.
+Use `pose_mask_trainval_net.py` to train on bbox, mask and keypoint.
+  Refer to original README from jwyan below for the command line arguments.
+- TODO: update the testing results!

 ## Requirements
 Either python 2 or 3 should work.
 Tested under python 3.